Discover the Untamed Beauty of Komodo National Park: A Journey into a World of Dragons and Breathtaking Landscapes

-The dragons of Komodo
+A little background on the dragons of Komodo

-Welcome area to the National park
+Welcome area to Komodo National park

 A cluster of buildings at the entrance is where you can use the bathroom, check out the gift shop or buy some snacks and cold drinks before or after your hike around the island.
 You will probably pass by the official kitchen which always has a few or more Komodo dragons hanging around because of the delicious smells coming from the kitchen windows.

 Hiking to the peak of Rinca island

 At the Rinca island welcome center, we are introduced to our rangers and given a quick introduction and safety talk about the komodo dragons and how to behave around them.
 There are two options of hiking tours on Rinca island and the longer tour is the more scenic hike which typically takes about two hours.
 It is a fantastic hike that covers dry chaparral, forest area and hilly with grassy terrain at the overlook area at the end of the hike.
 You are rewarded with magnificent and panoramic views of the entire island and the habor area below.

 Yoga time and goofing off at Rinca Island

 Next stop on our visit to the park was a short cruise to Komodo island for a short tour and lunch.
 There is also an option to tour the island on guided tours, but our group spent most of the time touring along the coastline and then having a prepared lunch at the large outdoor pavilion.
 The coastal areas are fairly dry with low foliage and these unusual looking trees below.

 ** Depending on the boating tour you take, lunch typically is an option included in many of these tours when there are no food outlets available on the islands.